cguerra2/CS5340_prettymapp/README.md

 ## This project is a homework project for CS5340 at the University of Colorado Colorado Springs.
 ### This is the work of the following graduate students:

-#### Lakshmi Arikatla, Carlos Guerra, Tarum Kidambi, Sai Teja Lakkapally
+#### Lakshmi Arikatla, Carlos Guerra, Tarun Kidambi, Sai Teja Lakkapally

 ## Purpose